Norviah/logger/docs/classes/Logger.md

 ▸ **print**(`content`, `options?`): `void`

 Prints the given content to the console.

-The main function for `Logger`, `print` is the main entry point into logging into the console.
-Outputted logs are formatted to adhere to the format specified within `Format` within `Options` during initialization, or default format.
+The main function for `Logger`, `print` is the main entry point to logging into the console.
+Outputted logs are formatted to adhere to the format specified within `Format` in `Options` during initialization, or the default format.

-Through `options`, you're able to change certain output of the log.
-For example, colors, as logs are separated within three sections, if desired, you can specify the colors for each section within `options.colors`.
+Through `options`, you're able to change certain output of the log, for example, colors.
+As logs are separated within three sections, if desired, you can specify the colors for each section within `options.colors`.